Legal · Plain English · Applies to all Red Flagg™ services

 If you are a “consumer” under the Australian Consumer Law (Competition and Consumer Act 2010 (Cth), Schedule 2), our Services come with guarantees that cannot be excluded.
 These include guarantees that the Services will be provided with due care and skill, and will be reasonably fit for purpose.

-You have a right to a refund or resupply if these guarantees are not met.
-Nothing in these Terms limits your rights under Australian Consumer Law.
+You have a right to a remedy (refund, resupply, or compensation) if these guarantees are not met.
+Nothing in these Terms limits your rights under Australian Consumer Law or the applicable consumer protection law of your jurisdiction.

 Consumer protection by jurisdiction

 Australian Consumer Law (Sch 2, CCA 2010).
-Non-excludable guarantees apply.
+Non-excludable guarantees apply to all customers.

-State consumer protection laws apply, including the California Consumer Privacy Act for California residents.
+State consumer protection laws apply.
+CCPA/CPRA for California residents.
+Additional state rights not excluded.

 Liability